openstack-archive/tripleo-quickstart/doc/source/working-with-extras.rst

 * it does a thorough cleanup of the `virthost.example.com` machine, reinstalling libvirt, deleting networks and VMs
 * downloads the master image and creates new VMs based that
-* deploys both the underclound and the overcloud
+* deploys both the undercloud and the overcloud
 * verifies the deployed environment in a quick and simple way

 Developing new roles